 Check Weather Details From Command Line In Linux and Unix

-Now, let us see how to check weather details from command line using wttr.in utility with curl command.
+Now, let us see how to check weather details from command line using wttr.in utility and curl command.
 The wttr.in is a web front-end for a utility called Wego.
 Wego is a command line utility used to display the weather details of given location.
-Since wttr.in is a web-based utility, we don’t need to install it or any other additional utilities.
-We can get the weather details using wttr.in and curl either from command line or a web browser in no time.
+Since wttr.in is a web-based utility, we don't need to install it or any other additional utilities.
+We can get the weather details using wttr.in and curl either from command line or from a web browser in no time.

 Using wttr.in utility, we can display weather details,

 Display weather details of current location